radioactive/radioactive/README.md

 You can find this example on the `/examples` folder.

-[radioactive.data](https://github.com/radioactive/radioactive/wiki/radioactive.data) knows how to connect to a series of datasources out-of-the box, but the real power of Radioactive is that it is highly extensible.
+[radioactive.data](https://github.com/radioactive/radioactive/wiki/radioactive.data) knows how to connect to a series of popular datasources out-of-the box, but the real power of Radioactive is that it is highly extensible.
 There are many ways to connect your own streams or async services.
 [Third party integrations](https://github.com/radioactive/radioactive/wiki/Modules) are also available.

 Time to read [The Radioactive Tutorial](https://github.com/radioactive/radioactive/wiki/Radioactive-Tutorial).